spheredev/neosphere/README.md

 ========

-The latest stable miniSphere release at the time of this writing is **miniSphere 5.4.0**, released on Sunday, December 1, 2019.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable miniSphere release at the time of this writing is **miniSphere 5.4.1**, released on Sunday, January 5, 2020.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here: